AWhiteKnight/ioBroker.moma/README.md

 * users - Current user sessions
 * fsSize - Information about computers file system
 * blockDevices - Connected block devices
-* fsStats - File access statistics
+* fsStats - File access statistics - not supported with Windows
-* disksIO - IO statistics of block devices
+* disksIO - IO statistics of block devices - not supported with Windows

 Following functions of library systeminformation are called in interval 3 (default every hour):